-In this chapter and the next, we'll walk through the following steps, applying them to the Drone Delivery application:
+In this article and the next, we'll walk through the following steps, applying them to the Drone Delivery application:

 Start by analyzing the business domain to understand the application's functional requirements.
 The output of this step is an informal description of the domain, which can be refined into a more formal set of domain models.